-The model addresses: Building campus AWARENESS, developing a SYSTEMATIC approach, campus CULTURE building, ENGAGING stakeholders, creating NEED based supports for students, and having a DATA informed practice.
+The model addresses: Building campus AWARENESS, developing a SYSTEMATIC approach, campus CULTURE building, ENGAGING stakeholders, creating NEED based supports for campus community and students, and having a DATA informed practice.

 Awareness is the development and execution of planned outreach programs, strategic marketing and media campaigns, and intentional campus partnerships, resulting in widespread issue awareness, facilitating an inquiry campus decision makers as well as referrals for and/or request from students in need.